BEYOND THE BOX - MURAL ART PROGRAM

 C. Email & Phone

-E. Have you painted a Glendale utility box in the past?
+D. Have you painted a Glendale utility box in the past?
 Have you painted utility boxes for any other City than Glendale?
-Please list.
+If so, please list.

 Please tell us about your proposed utility box artwork.
 Include the title of the proposed artwork.

-H. Please upload a high resolution image of your proposed utility box artwork.
+Please upload a high-resolution image of your proposed utility box artwork.
 Artwork must match the template provided.

-I. Please list links to your artwork, including murals, utility boxes, painting, digital artwork, etc.
+G. Please upload up to three (3) attachments of your previous artwork, including murals, utility boxes, paintings, digital artworks, etc.

-The Beyond the Box - Mural Art Program is designed to encourage community pride and beautify neighborhoods.
-Murals will be installed in a public place and must be suitable for viewing by all ages.
+The Program is designed to encourage community pride and beautify neighborhoods.
+Art to be installed on public utility boxes will be installed in a public place and must be suitable for viewing by all ages.

 The following guidelines should be followed: